Master Nonverbal Communication: Top 10 Types

 We convey information through our body language, gestures, facial expressions, and even tone of voice.
 We continuously give physical cues that reveal our emotional state in any given circumstance.

 These nonverbal cues can be either conscious, subconscious, or at times even both.
-Conscious actions that intentionaly communicate an idea might include handshakes, head movements, or leaning in.
+Conscious actions that intentionally communicate an idea might include handshakes, head movements, or leaning in.

 Nervous twitches, toe-tapping, and sideways glances are all subconscious reveals that betray emotional states unintentionally.

-Let's take a closer look at a few examples of nonverbal communication.
+Let's take a closer look at some nonverbal communication examples.

 1. Body language